CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/other/guid.md

 ---
 title: "Guid"
 linkTitle: "Guid"
-description: "Used to represent a globally unique identifier (GUID)"
+description: "Used to represent a globally unique identifier (GUID)."
 ---

 # {{< param title >}}